mdppml/PP-GWAS/local_run/README.md

 ## ❓ Troubleshooting

 - Ensure the `ppgwas_test` Conda environment is activated before running either the notebook or the one-click app.
+- Contact the authors listed on the repository for any questions.